 My next milestone is the aspirational 10,000 hours of practice – which will probably take me more three years.

 There is no doubt that I still have a long way to go on this path.
 Yet I can see that what meditation has given me is precious – and that many people seem to want a some of these benefits for themselves.

 But what’s most important about this post isn’t what’s happened to me; it’s about what’s possible for you.
-Most of these changes don’t come easily – but with consistency and patience, they are possible.
+Most of these changes don’t come easily—but with consistency and patience, they are possible.
 Just make sure you have the three pillars of meditation working for you.

 The first and most essential step is to develop a consistent daily practice, and finding the right technique for yourself.
 If you are struggling with that, you might want to check out my course, Master Your Mind, which is targeted to help with these challenges.

 Please leave a comment saying what emotional or mental “superpower” you most wish to receive from meditation.
 Or share any interesting experiences with us.